Network & Infrastructure Lead, Calgary

 What do you do at Jim Pattison Lease?

-When I first started with JPL, I handled all systems administration, PC deployments, and server builds.
-I did some application development and built our first data extractions of our AS400 lease data to MS Access and Excel.
+When I first started with Jim Pattison Lease, I handled all systems administration, PC deployments, and server builds.
+I did some application development and built the first data extractions of our AS400 lease data to MS Access and Excel.

 In my first year at JPL, I introduced a national network, connecting all of our offices, and centralized our IT operations in Calgary.
-I introduced remote network access to JPL, so that users could do work outside of the office.
+I introduced remote network access to Jim Pattison Lease so that users could do work outside of the office.
 I also unified and standardized the phone systems across all of our offices.

 I continue to evaluate and implement new technologies, as well as maintain and upgrade those already in place.

 What’s the most rewarding part of your job?

 The most rewarding part of my job is knowing that what I do, empowers the company to do what it does.

 Can you share a memory that stands out in all the years?